TomerFi/selenium-nunit-robotframework-tutorial/README.md

 robot -d rfoutput webapp_tests.robot
 ```

-This will run our tests and save a pretty and useful html report summary and xml logs in a folder called `rfoutput`.
+This will run our tests and save a pretty and useful html report summary and xml logs in a folder called `rfoutput`.</br>
+You can see and example of the summary report [here](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#report-file).

 ----------------------------------------